xtyangpsp/SeisGo/README.md

 7. `types`: This module contains the definition of major data types and classes.

 ## Installation
+**SeisGo** is available on PyPi (https://pypi.org/project/seisgo/).
+You can install it as a regular package `pip install seisgo`.
+The following instruction shows how to install seisgo with a virtual environment with github repository.

 1. Create and activate the **conda** `seisgo` environment

 Make sure you have a working Anaconda installed.
 This step is required to have all dependencies installed for the package.
 You can also manually install the listed packages **without** creating the `seisgo` environment OR if you already have these packages installed. **The order of the following commands MATTERS.**